runway7/hangar/jquery-decon/each-method.md

 *As a follow-up to the [Javascript Guide][js-guide], the jQuery Deconstructed series takes a deeper look at how common jQuery code works.
 I'm doing the series to make me get into the habit of reading and understanding other people's code.*

-One of the fundamental functions of jQuery is the `.each()` function.
+One of the fundamental functions of jQuery is `.each()`.
 Besides being incredibly useful in a wide variety of cases, it's also used extensively inside jQuery itself.
 One very common case is when you call any method on a jQuery collection returned by `$`.
 How do you think the method is applied on all the objects in the collection?

 Take a look at the full method on the [jQuery Github repo][full].
 We're going to be looking at portions of it one by one.